Hoos-A/IsThisTheEnd/README.md

 - 📤 **CSV export** for downstream billing systems.
 - 🛡️ **Privacy-aware** by default: no audio persistence, environment-based secrets.
 - 🧰 **One-command launch** via `./run.sh` for both API and web clients.
+- 🔒 **HTTPS everywhere**: automatic self-signed certificates for local/dev and hooks for production certs.

 ## Repository layout